Home

 According to the CDC, the most serious complication from rubella is the harm it can cause to a developing baby.
 Rubella infections in pregnant women can cause miscarriage, death of the infant just after birth, or serious birth defects such as heart problems, loss of hearing and eyesight, intellectual disability, or liver damage.
 Rubella was eliminated in the United States in 2004 thanks to vaccination efforts.

 Vaccines such as Tdap are effective in preventing diphtheria.
-Endemic cases of respiratory diphtheria have not been reported in the United States since 2004.
-However, the disease remains a problem in developing countries such as Haiti and the Dominican Republic.
+Endemic cases of respiratory diphtheria have not been reported in the United States since 2004, though isolated imported cases still occur.
+The disease remains a problem in developing countries such as Haiti and the Dominican Republic.